Qazvin Islamic Azad University: Campus

-The campus has recreation and entertainment facilities.
 There are workshops, laboratory and technological units.
 Mechatronics Research Laboratory and Incubator Center of technology units are on the main campus.
-The central library of the university has a collection in excess of 130,000 books.

 In 2014 after the burial of soldiers killed in the 1980s Iran–Iraq War, cultural authorities of the university decided to construct a monument over their tomb.
-The monument was completed in 2015.

 Academics

 The university offers four academic degree programs: associate, B.A/B.Sc, MSc, and PhD.

 Biomedical Engineering, Electrical, IT & Computer Sciences School

 The faculty offered BSc in Computer Engineering (Software, Hardware), Electrical Engineering (Electronics, Control), and Information Technology, and the Associate diploma in discontinuous computing during the years 1993, 96, 97, 98 to 2003.
 Other fields of study in discontinuous BSc in Electrical Engineering (Electronics) were added to the faculty programme from 1999 to 2003.
 The education office of graduate studies commenced its activities in the faculty in 2003, with four fields of study in the faculty of Electrical, Computer, and IT Engineering.
 Moreover, the number of alumni in Computer Engineering (software) is 5 and the number of the received thesis is 60.
 This faculty has been transferred from its former place, the faculty of Associate Diploma in Navab.

 The present faculty space is 9,682 square meters, including 37 classes, 6 classes equipped with audio-visual equipment, and 15 classes equipped with laboratory and workshop equipment for computer and electronic work.
 Currently, 3,882 students are enrolled in the faculty.

-There are 33 academic staff in the faculty, as well as 42 guest lecturers.
+In 2014 there were 33 academic staff in the faculty, as well as 42 guest lecturers.
 The above numbers are related to technical courses.
-There are 8 academic staff and 6 guest lecturers in the departments of Mechatronics, Computer Engineering (software, artificial intelligence), and IT Engineering.
+There were 8 academic staff and 6 guest lecturers in the departments of Mechatronics, Computer Engineering (software, artificial intelligence), and IT Engineering.